Converg3nce/matic-docs/docs/develop/ethereum-matic/pos/erc721-desposit-withdraw.md

 ### Deposit

-Deposit can be done by calling ***deposit*** or ***depositFor*** on RootChainManager contract.
+Deposit can be done by calling ***depositFor*** on RootChainManager contract.
 Note that token needs to be mapped and approved for transfer beforehand.
 Once tokens are transferred deposit proceeds using StateSync mechanism.
 Matic POS client exposes ***depositERC721ForUser*** method to make this call.

 ```jsx
 await maticPOSClient.depositERC721ForUser(rootToken, from, tokenId, { from, gasPrice: '10000000000' })